up-n-atom/8311/docs/posts/masquerade-as-the-orange-sa-livebox-7-with-the-was-110.md

 ## Determine if you're an XGS-PON subscriber

 !!! info "5 Gbps or higher packages"
-    If you're subscribed to Livebox Max Fibre or a similar 5 Gbps or higher package, skip past to [Purchase a WAS-110].
+    If you're subscribed to Livebox Max Fibre or a similar 5 Gbps or higher package, skip past to [Purchase a WAS-110 or X-ONU-SFPP].

 1. Within a web browser, navigate to
    <https://livebox/>